ggerganov/whisper.cpp/README.md

   The first time run on an OpenVINO device is slow, since the OpenVINO framework will compile the IR (Intermediate Representation) model to a device-specific 'blob'.
 This device-specific blob will get cached for the next run.

-For more information about the Core ML implementation please refer to PR [#1037](https://github.com/ggerganov/whisper.cpp/pull/1037).
+For more information about the OpenVINO implementation please refer to PR [#1037](https://github.com/ggerganov/whisper.cpp/pull/1037).

 ## NVIDIA GPU support